lucapisciotta/samba/README.md

 |`-e TZ=Europe/Rome` |	Specify a timezone to use EG Europe/Rome. |
 |`-v /path/to/your/local/files/:/media/storage` | Where your preexisting files are located. |

-### Known problems
-Actually seems there is a problem to connect the share from OSX client

 ### Sources
 ------------------------